plajjan/draft-kll-yang-tag-tsdb/draft-kll-yang-label-tsdb.md

 # Requirements on time series databases

 This document specifies a mapping to a conceptual representation, not a particular concrete interface.
-To effectively support the mapping of YANG-modeled data into a tag-centric model, certain requirements must be met by the Time Series Databases (TSDBs).
+To effectively support the mapping of YANG-modeled data into a label-centric model, certain requirements must be met by the Time Series Databases (TSDBs).
 These requirements ensure that the data is stored and retrieved in a consistent and efficient manner.

 ## Support for String Values